sjanhunen/dokimazo/papers/in-his-name-the-father-and-the-son.md

 2. Exercised by faith
 3. In His will

 As a faithful Son of His Father, Christ fulfills all three of these in His life.

-> Jesus said, "For judgment I came into this world, that those who do not see may see, and those who see may become blind."
-[Jhn 9:39 ESV]
+It is the complete and utter faithfulness of Christ to the Word and Will of the Father that makes the exaltation of Christ possible that Paul writes about.

+> Therefore God has highly exalted him and bestowed on him the name that is above every name,
+> so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth,
+> and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
+[Phil 2:9-11 ESV]

 [1]: http://www.blueletterbible.org/Bible.cfm?b=Mat&c=21&t=KJV#s=950023
 [2]: http://www.welcometohosanna.com/LIFE_OF_JESUS/036_Ministry16JourneyToJerusalem.htm